Professional Degree courses in Dentistry, Education, Law, Medicine and Theology (MTS, MDiv)

-In this course we will read (in translation) two major Roman poems: Virgil's Aeneid and Ovid's Metamorphoses.
-We will use them as the basis for discussions on many different topics, including mythology, literary and cultural history, rhetorical devices, and the history of poetry.
+In this course we will read (in English) a selection of Roman epic poetry.
+We will use the poems as the basis for discussions on many different topics, including mythology, literary and cultural history, rhetorical devices, and the history of poetry.

 A political, cultural, and literary history of Rome from the assassination of Julius Caesar to the ascension of Tiberius.
 Readings from secondary sources will complement our study of Augustan coinage, sculpture, painting, monuments, poetry and prose.
 What can we conclude about the ideology of the age?
 What made it unique?